Galal Yafai: Yafai vs. Rodríguez

 On 9 July 2025, Matchroom Boxing revealed that Rodríguez had tested positive in his post-fight anti-doping test, administered by VADA.
 He returned an "adverse analytical finding" according to the statement.
-On 27 July, Yafai was re-instated as the interim WBC champion, but ordered to a rematch against Rodríguez., who was placed on a 12 month probation.
+On 27 July, Yafai was re-instated as the interim WBC champion, but ordered to a rematch against Rodríguez, who was placed on a 12 month probation.
 The WBC concluded its investigation, stating that Rodríguez did not intentionally consume any substances to enhance his performance.
+On 30 March 2026, Rodríguez was given a two-year ban from boxing in the UK, backdated from 30 July 2025.
+UKAD did not claim intentional doping, suggesting the possibility of unintentional ingestion or other mitigating factors.
+The result was finally changed to a no contest on 30 March 2026.